Online Master of Public Health (MPH)

 The core curriculum of most MPH programs will cover the foundational issues of public health leadership.
 This may include biostatistics, epidemiology, environmental health, and health informatics.
 Many programs also offer the opportunity for students to specialize in a specific area of public health, such as epidemiology or nutrition.
 And even online MPH programs will incorporate an in-person practicum, where students will apply what they’ve learned in the classroom to real-world scenarios.

 Earning an MPH is a step towards creating a healthier, fairer world.
-To learn more about online MPH programs and the experts teaching them, read on.
+Read on to learn more.

 Matt Zbrog